 Catching up the developed market in Technology

 Like we said, technology is the key for a third rise for China, an endogenous growth.
-According to the research from Tencent and Renmin University, the digital power of China has been strengthening with the competitiveness index in 2018 calculated as 81.42, ranking second globally right after the US of 86.37, surpassed many developed economies, like Singapore, Japan, England, Germany.
+The digital power of China has been strengthening with the competitiveness index in 2018 calculated as 81.42 based on Tencent's research, ranking second globally right after the US of 86.37, surpassed many developed economies, like Singapore, Japan, England, Germany.

 We can look back to Japan.
 By the time, Japan moved the development emphasizes new technology sectors, with the traditional industrial industries curtailed by 20%, like oil, steel, and shipbuilding.
 The labor and fund are transferred into sectors like communications, biology, new materials.
 High-end segments generally became the dominant industries in Japan, the breakthrough was made in these fields, like patents applications number, researchers scale…By doing which Japan stepping into the high-income country team without suffering much.